usnistgov/ndn-dpdk/app/hrlog/README.md

 ## Activation

-User should invoke `Writer.Submit` function or GraphQL `collectHrlog` mutation to start collecting log entries to a file, and invoke `Task.Stop` function or GraphQL `delete` mutation to stop.
+User should invoke `NewWriter` function or GraphQL `createHrlogWriter` mutation to start collecting log entries to a file, and invoke `writer.Close` function or GraphQL `delete` mutation to stop.
 Only one collection can run at any moment.
 Log entries posted when collection is not running are lost.